 YouTube is like any other business: you need to be persistent and bring something new to the table.
 There are thousands of YouTube channels out there.
 The hugely successful ones are the ones who came first and who did it because they loved it, without expecting anything in return.

 If your first goal is to make money on YouTube right away, that is your first mistake.
 YouTube, like any other social media outlet, is about passion and doing it because you love to produce videos and you are creative.
 Making digital content is like that hobby that you need to turn into your daily work and maybe one day make a living from it.

 20. Use Your Available Tools and Equipment Before Investing in More Expensive Ones

 Iker Calderon, Director, Fenomeno Studios

 Start with your phone.
-Don’t go spending $5,000 to buy a 5D camera that you have no clue how to use.
-Your smart phone’s camera is perhaps one of the best cameras out there—the trick is in the lighting.
+Don’t spend $5,000 to buy a 5D camera that you have no clue how to use.
+Your smartphone’s camera is perhaps one of the best cameras out there—the trick is in the lighting.

-With good lighting and your phone, you can produce something that could look as good as anything made by Oscar Award-winning director Alejandro G. Iñarritu.
-Start simple and make it grow..
-It’s like going to the gym, make it a habit and once you notice that you love it, get the equipment you need.
+With good lighting and your phone, you can produce something that could look almost as good as anything made by an award-winning director.
+Start simple and make it grow.
+It’s like going to the gym: make it a habit and once you notice that you love it, get the equipment you need.

 Did this article inspire you to create your very own YouTube channel?
 Do you have more ideas on how to make money on YouTube?
 What is your favorite idea from the list?
 We would love to hear from you!